sebakerckhof/faster-schema/README.md

 * If you return a built-in string, it's best to use the `FasterSchema.ErrorTypes` constants.
 * If you return a custom string, you'll usually want to [define a message for it](#customizing-validation-messages).

-Within your custom validation function, `this` provides the following properties:
+The custom validator receives an object as first parameter containing:

-* `key`: The name of the schema key (e.g., "addresses.0.street")
+* `path`: The name of the schema path (e.g., "addresses.0.street")
-* `genericKey`: The generic name of the schema key (e.g., "addresses.$.street")
+* `genericPath`: The generic name of the schema key (e.g., "addresses.$.street")
 * `definition`: The schema definition object.
-* `isSet`: Does the object being validated have this key set?
-* `value`: The value to validate.
+* `rootObj`: The complete object to validate
-* `operator`: The Mongo operator for which we're doing validation.
-Might be `null`.
-* `validationContext`: The current `ValidationContext` instance
+* `parentObj`: The current field's parent object, useful to get siblin values
-* `field()`: Use this method to get information about other fields.
-Pass a field name (non-generic schema key) as the only argument.
-The return object will have `isSet`, `value`, and `operator` properties for that field.
-* `siblingField()`: Use this method to get information about other fields that have the same parent object.
-Works the same way as `field()`.
-This is helpful when you use sub-schemas or when you're dealing with arrays of objects.
-* `addValidationErrors(errors)`: Call this to add validation errors for any key.
-In general, you should use this to add errors for other keys.
-To add an error for the current key, return the error type string.
-If you do use this to add an error for the current key, return `false` from your custom validation function.

-NOTE: If you need to do some custom validation on the server and then display errors back on the client, refer to the [Asynchronous Custom Validation on the Client](#asynchronous-custom-validation-on-the-client) section.
+* `value`: The value to validate
 ### Custom Whole-Document Validators

 Add a validator for all schemas: